betalgo/openai/Readme.md

 ## Sample Usages
+The repository contains a sample project named **OpenAI.Playground** that you can refer to for a better understanding of how the library works.
+However, please exercise caution while experimenting with it, as some of the test methods may result in unintended consequences such as file deletion or fine tuning.

 ### ***!!
-I would strongly suggest to use different account than your main account while you use playground.
-Test methods could add or delete your files and models !!***
+It is highly recommended that you use a separate account instead of your primary account while using the playground.
+This is because some test methods may add or delete your files and models, which could potentially cause unwanted issues. !!***

-The repository includes one sample project already **"OpenAI.Playground"** You can check playground project to see how I was testing it while I was developing the library.
-Be careful while playing with it.
-Some test methods will delete your files or fine tunings.

 Your API Key comes from here --> https://platform.openai.com/account/api-keys